planetsizecpu/Cave-In/README.md

 Red language is an open source project made by Full Stack/Redlake Technologies @ www.red-lang.org

-Bagman game was a registered trade mark by Stern-Seeburg.
+Bagman game was a registered trade mark by Stern-Seeburg, all my acknowledgments for this great game!

 **********************************************************************************************************
 INSTRUCTIONS FOR CREATING NEW LEVELS: Read file  zLevelsDesign.txt   please